 Vern is known in Ottumwa not only for his enthusiasm for square dancing, but also for his years spent as a chemistry teacher at Ottumwa High School.
 Fishing and walking with Jo are both activities that Vern enjoys.
 Jo supports Robin Ragen by assisting with record keeping for the square dance activity.
 Jo also dances when not gardening, walking or bird watching.
 Both Jo and Vern hope to share their love of square dancing with other generations.

 Marylou was the creator of Water Walking with Active Ottumwa at another facility that, because of its popularity, grew to be a daily class.
 When Marylou was unable to share her love of the water with others for a short time, she continued to be a vocal supporter of Active Ottumwa.
 It was through Marylou’s social and work connections that she was able to secure two different facilities where she now leads Water Walking.
 Both of these classes are well attended due to her enthusiasm.
 While not in the water, Marylou enjoys babysitting her grandchildren along with caring for the several older dogs she has adopted.
-Join Marylou any Wednesday or Friday for a fun time in the water!

-Robin is the “caller” for the square dance lessons and has been involved with dancing for many years.
+Robin is the “caller” for square dance lessons and has been involved with dancing for many years.
 In addition to dancing, Robin enjoys fishing, golfing, and hunting.
 Whatever the season, Robin stays active and is happy to share his love of square dancing with others.